smart-edge-open/specs/doc/enhanced-platform-awareness/openness-sriov-multiple-interfaces.md

 To enable multiple interface support in PODs, OpenNESS Network Edge uses the Multus container network interface.
 Multus CNI is a container network interface (CNI) plugin for Kubernetes that enables the attachment of multiple network interfaces to pods.
 Typically, in Kubernetes each pod only has one network interface (apart from a loopback) – with Multus you can create a multi-homed pod that has multiple interfaces.
 This is accomplished by Multus acting as a “meta-plugin”, a CNI plugin that can call multiple other CNI plugins.
 Multus CNI follows the Kubernetes Network Custom Resource Definition De-facto Standard to provide a standardized method by which to specify the configurations for additional network interfaces.
 This standard is put forward by the Kubernetes Network Plumbing Working Group.

+Multus CNI is deployed in OpenNESS using Helm chart.
+The Helm chart is available in [openness-experience-kits](https://github.com/otcshare/openness-experience-kits/tree/master/roles/kubernetes/cni/multus/master/files/multus-cni).
+Multus image is pulled by ansible Multus role and pushed to local Docker registry on Edge Controller.

 Below is an illustration of the network interfaces attached to a pod, as provisioned by the Multus CNI.
 The diagram shows the pod with three interfaces: eth0, net0 and net1. eth0 connects to the Kubernetes cluster network to connect with the Kubernetes server/services (e.g. kubernetes api-server, kubelet and so on). net0 and net1 are additional network attachments and connect to other networks by using other CNI plugins (e.g. vlan/vxlan/ptp).

 ![Multus overview](multussriov-images/multus-pod-image.svg)